Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Miss Ellie learned to flail her tail by the door where the ribbons of bells hang, making a sound like a reindeer making a landing.
 The bells are right next to where we stash her biscuits.
 Ellie’s cleverness earns her a treat.
 Fluffy snow and frigid temps greet us the morning of this write.
 It’s beginning to look a lot like Christmas!

 The fresh snow enticed a quick cross-country ski around the yard with Miss Ellie running by my side.
-I noticed the rhododendron leaves are curled, protecting themselves from transpiration – water loss.
-Thankfully I sprayed them with an anti-transpirant to prevent dehydration, which can cause die-back and an unsightly period of recovery.
-It’s not too late to protect your broadleaf evergreens but wait until the next dry day over 32 degrees to spray them with a natural resin such as Wilt-pruf.
+I noticed the rhododendrons curled up leaves, protecting themselves from transpiration – water loss.
+Thankfully, I sprayed them with an anti-transpirant to prevent dehydration, which can cause die-back and an unsightly period of recovery.
+It’s not too late to protect your broadleaf evergreens but wait until the next dry day over 32 degrees to spray them with a natural resin such as Wilt-proof.

 Just as I grabbed the shovel to clear the walk, Ellie grabbed a ball from the two sitting in front of the angel figure below the viburnum Sara used for respite during hot afternoons.
 Ellie’s ball-playing is sporadic and not nearly as skilled as my ball-aholic, but it brings a smile when she brings me one of Sara’s commemorative balls for a few tosses.